dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 * The second section, [**Fin**](#FIN),
-demonstrates the utility of DAG Trans through **Fin**, a one-phase BFT, non-blocking DAG-riding protocol for the partial synchrony model.
+demonstrates the utility of DAG Trans through **Fin**, a BFT solution which is one-phase, non-blocking, DAG-riding and designed for the partial synchrony model.

 * The third section, [**DAG-riding**](#DAG-Riding),
 contains comparison notes on DAG-based BFT Consensus solutions.